 Enjoy what you do: There are no two ways about it: if you despise your job, it’s time to consider changing your roles, company or industry.

-Financial considerations: It is an established fact that once your needs are met, more money does not necessarily mean more happiness.
+Financial considerations: It is a fact that once your needs are met, more money does not necessarily mean more happiness.
 Working less might mean less money but a more wholesome life.

 Relationships: Spending time with family, friends and loved ones should be paramount.
 Take the time to develop and grow relationships with all the people who matter to have a better quality of life.